Vpuke/picturethis/README.md

 ### About

-In this assignment we are going to build an Instagram clone.
+In this assignment we are going to build an Instagram clone using PHP, HTML, CSS, Javascript and SQLite database.

 ### Requirements